Skip to main contentScroll Top

 By car

-You can always ask a taxi to take you there to make it simple.
-Depending on whether you stay on site or not, count on 1500 Baht minimum for the journey and at least 2500 Baht for the day if you do it by taxi from Bangkok.
+You can always ask a taxi to take you there for simplicity.
+Depending on whether you're staying overnight or not, expect to pay a minimum of 1500 Baht for the trip and at least 2500 Baht for the day if you take a taxi from Bangkok.

-If you are a fan of discovering a country on your own (which is usually my case), and rent a vehicle, take the southern highway direction, Highway 35, signposted Rama II Road from Bangkok.
+If you enjoy exploring a country independently (which is usually my case), and rent a vehicle, head towards the southern highway, Highway 35, signposted Rama II Road from Bangkok.
 Continue for more than 60 km (be careful because in addition to the current roadworks, this road is very often subject to traffic jams).

 You first pass Samut Sakhon and further on you will see the signs for Samut Songkhram.
 Once you arrive towards the city, you will pass next to a market at the end of a straight line and will have to turn right, follow the road, you will cross a railway and continue right just after.
 It will be indicated on the left at the next red light, you will have the 7 km mentioned just before.